shaneiadt/shaneiadt.github.io/_posts/2021-05-06-js-tips-and-tricks.md

 ## 6. Removing Array Duplicates

 This one is great to have in your back pocket.
-The new Set object lets us store unique values and combined with the spread operator can drop all duplicates from a primitive array.
+The new [Set](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) object lets us store unique values and combined with the spread operator can drop all duplicates from a primitive/object reference array.

 ```javascript
 const array = ['a', 'a', 'b', 'b', 'c', 'c'];